xjzi/MtgAnalysis/README.md

 # Future
 Servers get pretty expensive.
 All I currently have is an SQL dump of the database after a few months of scraping.
 The best way to share the website without paying for a web server is hosting static files on github.
 I would use Astro Build to generate these files.
 I spent a lot of time on this project, so I want to display it well, but I'm also tired of working on it.

+I could improve a few parts of this project, if I wanted to keep it online.
+- Render frontend with Astro Build
+- Remove password protection between containers in PostgresSQL
+- Try out some continous integration